 As always, legislation will play an important role in the future of cannabis in the upcoming year.
 Where the waters get a little murky is in the Senate, where Republicans hold an edge over Democrats 53-47.
 And given Mitch McConnell and his anti-cannabis outlook are in charge, there is not much hope of legalization from a Senate perspective until changes happen.

 In the democratic controlled House of Representatives, however, the prospects look bright.
 The aforementioned House Judiciary Committee passed the MORE Bill by a vote of 24-10.
 This means that in the future, a floor vote may take place, which would have a good chance of passage.

 While the MORE Act is a great step in the right direction, there are still many hurdles standing in the way of full federal legalization of cannabis.
 On a federal level, cannabis is still classified as a schedule one drug, which comes with a host of issues for the cannabis companies in legal states.
-Politically, there is pushback from the Reublican party.
+Politically, there is pushback from the Republican party.
 And yet there remains a strong buzz around cannabis as more and more state legislators and consumers begin to accept the fact that cannabis is here to stay.
+Every cannabis dispensary is making a profit for their perspective states.
 While it is impossible to predict the next big step forward for the industry, the future looks brighter than ever!